Flare by Spatie

 Reporting errors caused by browser extensions

-If you're using @flareapp/js version 1.1.0 or higher, Flare will ignore errors that likely caused by browser extensions.
+By default, Flare ignores errors that are likely caused by browser extensions.
 If you want to opt out of this behaviour, you may configure the JavaScript client to report them.

 import { flare } from "@flareapp/js";